sav-che/TL-2/Authors/Busse, Arnold {std. A. Busse}.md

-> [!cite] BHL link: this entry starts at [page 281](https://www.biodiversitylibrary.org/item/103861#page/291/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 281](https://www.biodiversitylibrary.org/page/33266588) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Busse, Arnold (b.
 1887), German botanist, born at 29 Apr 1887 at Schledehausen, Kreis Osnabrück, at the Gymnasium of Osnabrück 1901-1902, at the agricultural school at Herford 1902-1905, at the Oberrealschule I in Kiel 1905-1909, studied at the Universities of Marburg and Kiel, Dr. phil.
 Kgl.
 Christian-Albrechts-Universität of Kiel 1914, later at the Inst. f.
 Meereskunde Univ.
-Berlin. (*A. Busse*).
+Berlin.
+**Abbreviated name**: *A. Busse*

 #### Herbarium and types